slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return s
 ```

 As you can see, now the algorithm returns correct result.
-This solution takes O(n) time and works for any other edge cases, e.g. matrices of 1 element or empty matrices.
+This solution takes O(n) time and O(1) additional memory.
+The algorithm works for any other edge cases, e.g. matrices of 1 element or empty matrices.